AFJGitHubDev24/Itinerary-Architect/README.md

    After the selection, the itinerary document has been downloaded.

 Now, get ready for your great and enjoyable itinerary-based trip to all over the world!🌍

+# LICENSE
+This application has a ![MIT LICENSE].
+Please ask the repository owner regarding the implementation details.